Data Centers in Geneva

 Natural Disaster Risk

-Switzerland has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
-The primary environmental hazards for the region are specific and manageable, contributing to the market's reputation for physical security and stability.
+Geneva has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10 as of September 2025.
+This makes it one of the safest locations globally for siting critical digital infrastructure.